basho/basho_docs/source/languages/en/riak/ops/advanced/backends/multi.md

 ]},
 ```

-Note that in each of the subsections of the `multi_backend` setting,
+Note that in each of the subsections of the `multi_backend` setting, the
-the name of each backend you wish to configure can be anything you would
+name of each backend you wish to configure can be anything you would
-like as long as it ends in `_mult`.
-Directly after naming the backend,
+like.
+Directly after naming the backend, you must specify which of the
-you must specify which of the backends corresponds to that name, i.e.
+backends corresponds to that name, i.e.  `riak_kv_bitcask_backend`,
-`riak_kv_bitcask_backend`, `riak_kv_eleveldb_backend`, or
-`riak_kv_memory_backend`.
-Once you have done that, the various
+`riak_kv_eleveldb_backend`, or `riak_kv_memory_backend`.
+Once you have
-configurations for each named backend can be set as objects in an Erlang
+done that, the various configurations for each named backend can be set
-list.
+as objects in an Erlang list.

 ## Example Configuration